Which Is Better, LifeLock or IdentityForce?

 Is Aura Better Than Both LifeLock and IdentityForce?

-While LifeLock and IdentityForce are both strong products, they compromise on certain features or levels of protection that can put you and your family at risk.
+While LifeLock and IdentityForce are both strong products, they compromise (or charge additional fees) on certain features that can put you and your family at risk.

 Aura is an award-winning alternative to LifeLock and IdentityForce that offers simple plans, powerful protection, and affordable pricing.